 Chiropractic care is popular among adults, but is it good for kids?
 At Children’s, we recommend visiting a pediatric orthopedic specialist first.

-Your teen may think she’s all grown up, but her bones tell a different story.
-A pediatric orthopedist understands growing bones and can help them heal.
+Your teen may think they’re all grown up, but their bones tell a different story.
+Our pediatric orthopedists understand growing bones and can help them heal.

 5 Ways to Prevent a Flat Head in Your Baby